 A student will be expected to successfully attain all the knowledge and skills/competencies for each of the didactic and clinical courses.
 Students must earn a grade of "B- "or higher in all didactic courses and demonstrate mastery of the required knowledge and skills for that subject area.
-If students earn a C+ grade in any course or does not master the required knowledge and skills for that subject area, they must complete an assignment to acquire the knowledge and skills which they did not achieve in the course.
+If students earn a C+ grade or lower or does not master the required knowledge and skills for that subject area, they must complete an assignment to acquire the knowledge and skills which they did not achieve in the course.
 The faculty instructor in collaboration with the chair of the program and the student will develop a remediation plan for the student to achieve the knowledge and skills.
-If a student earns two grades of C+ or lower in didactic courses, they will be dismissed from the program.
+If a student earns a second grade of C+ or lower in didactic courses, they will be dismissed from the program.
 If a student receives a grade of B- or higher but does not demonstrate mastery of all the Knowledge and Skills, the faculty instructor in collaboration with the chair of the program and the student will develop a remediation plan for the student to achieve the knowledge and skills.
+If a student earns a grade of an F in any course, they are dismissed from the program.